+12000

+PETITIONER 1: CASE NUMBER:

+PETITIONER 2:

-FL-800 PETITIONER 1: CASE NUMBER: PETITIONER 2: 13.
-(Check whichever statement is true.) a.
-We have no community assets or liabilities. community assets and liabilities and have signed all the ur agreement is attached to the Judgment of Dissolution and 14.
-Irreconcilable differences have caused the irremediable breakdown of our marriage and/or domestic partnership, and each of us wishes to have the court dissolve our marriage and/or domestic partnership without our appearing before a judge.
-15. a.
-Petitioner 1 desires to have his or her former name re estore ed.
-That name is (specify): b.
-Petitioner 2 desires to have his or her former name re estore ed.
-That name is (specify): 16.
-We each give up our rights to appeal and to move for a new to rial aff ter the effective date of our Judgment of Dissolution.
-17. Each of us forever gives up any right to spousal or partner er sup pport from the other.
-18. We each agree to keep the court and each other informed of a months from the filing of this joint petition using the Notice of hange of mailing address or phone number occurring within six ge of Address or Other Contact Information (form MC-040).
-19. We are submitting the original and three copies of the propose FL-825) and two stamped envelopes together with this petition Petitioner 2.
-20. We agree that this matter may be determined by a commission ner si itting as a temporary judge.
+13. (Check whichever statement is true.)

+a.
+We have no community assets or liabilities.

+- b.
+We have signed an agreement listing and dividing all our community assets and liabilities and have signed all the papers necessary to carry out our agreement.
+A copy of our agreement is attached to the Judgment of Dissolution and Notice of Entry of Judgment (form FL-825). - 14.
+Irreconcilable differences have caused the irremediable breakdown of our marriage and/or domestic partnership, and each of us wishes to have the court dissolve our marriage and/or domestic partnership without our appearing before a judge. - 15. a.
+Petitioner 1 desires to have a former name restored.
+That name is (specify): - b.
+Petitioner 2 desires to have a former name restored.
+That name is (specify): - 16.
+We each give up our rights to appeal and to move for a new trial after the effective date of our Judgment of Dissolution. - 17.
+Each of us forever gives up any right to spousal or domestic partner support from the other. - 18.
+We each agree to keep the court and each other informed of any change of mailing address or phone number occurring within six months from the filing of this joint petition using the Notice of Change of Address or Other Contact Information (form MC-040). - 19.
+We are submitting the original and three copies of the proposed Judgment of Dissolution and Notice of Entry of Judgment (form FL-825) and two stamped envelopes together with this petition.
+One envelope is addressed to Petitioner 1 and the other to Petitioner 2. - 20.
+We agree that this matter may be determined by a commissioner sitting as a temporary judge.

 21. Mailing address of Petitioner 1 22.
-Mailing address of Petitioner 2 Name: Name: Address: Address: City: City: State: State: Zip Code: Zip Code: 23.
-Number of pages attached: of C clare under penalty of perjury under the laws of the State california that the foregoing and all attached documents are and correct.
+Mailing address of Petitioner 2

+Name: Name:

+Address: Address:

+City: City:

+State: State:

+Zip Code: Zip Code:

+23. Number of pages attached:

 I declare under penalty of perjury under the laws of the State of California that the foregoing and all attached documents are true and correct.
-Date e: ı Date: 1 L
+I declare under penalty of perjury under the laws of the St of California that the foregoing and all attached document true and correct.

+Date: Date:

+•

+(SIGNATURE OF PETITIONER 1) (SIGNATURE OF PETITIONER 2) -

+IOTICES

+will receive a stamped copy from the court of the Judgme stating the effective date of your dissolution.
+Until the eff marriage and/or domestic partnership, either one of you Petition for Summary Dissolution (form FL-830).
+If you sto onths from the date of filing this joint petition.
+Both petitioner nt of Dissolution and Notice of Entry of Judgment (form FL-82 ective date specified on form FL-825 for the dissolution of your an stop this joint petition by filing a Notice of Revocation of p this joint petition, you will STILL be married or in a domestic : 5) r

+partnership.